 As you can see from the table above, the more expensive your new car and the higher the OMV, the higher the ARF amount you would have to pay.

-When considering how to buy a car in Singapore, you should keep in mind the Preferential Additional Registration Fee (PARF) rebate.
+When considering purchasing a car in Singapore, you should keep in mind the Preferential Additional Registration Fee (PARF) rebate.
 If you decide to deregister your vehicle before it is 10 years old, you will be entitled to a PARF rebate, which essentially reimburses you for the ARF that you paid upon registering your car.

 The older your car, the lower the percentage of ARF you will receive as the PARF rebate and the less value you can get back for your car.
 You can calculate the PARF rebate you are entitled to based on the following table: